seanoc5/courageoussearch/Readme.1st.md

 Things got more interesting for me when I found the `Goggles` beta functionality.

 Two of the public Goggles are [News from the Left](https://raw.githubusercontent.com/allsides-news/brave-goggles/main/left.goggles) and [News from the Right](https://raw.githubusercontent.com/allsides-news/brave-goggles/main/right.goggles).
-My intent with `SystemSearch` _(as opensource work)_ is to allow adventurous and technically-oriented users to have a tool that can help compare multiple "sources" in a convenience and semi-objective manner. _(More on that later)_
+My intent with `CourageousSearch` _(as opensource work)_ is to allow adventurous and technically-oriented users to have a tool that can help compare multiple "sources" in a convenience and semi-objective manner. _(More on that later)_

 **Full Disclosure:**